 Morning sun breaks through the clouds to highlight last night’s bounty — several inches of beautiful, white, wet snow.
 The forecast is for 4-6 inches more tonight.
 After a desperately dry summer and an ongoing fire season that Coloradans will never forget, snow on the plains is a welcome sight.

 This will be a big assist to the firefighters still battling the Fern Lake Fire in Rocky Mountain National Park.
 Formerly about 700 acres with 30% containment, the fire broke out to the west this week and now stands at 1,030 acres with only 17% containment.
-With the steep, heavily wooded terrain virtually inaccessible to ground personnel, the intention is just to contain the fire until winter snows finally extinguish it.
+With the steep, heavily wooded terrain virtually inaccessible to ground personnel (note map contours), the intention is just to contain the fire until winter snows finally extinguish it.